-You should reactivate the air bag as soon as you remove the child seat from the front passenger seat to ensure the protection of the front passenger in the event of an impact.
+You should reactivate the airbag as soon as you remove the child seat from the front passenger seat to ensure the protection of the front passenger in the event of an impact.

-To reactivate the airbag: with the vehicle stopped and the ignition off, press and turn the lock 1 to the ON position.
+To reactivate the airbag: with the vehicle stationary and the ignition off, push and turn the lock 1 to the ON position.

-With the ignition on, you must ensure that warning light 2 is off.
+With the ignition on, you must check that the warning light 2 is off.

-The front passenger seat belt additional restraint systems are activated.
+The front passenger airbag is activated.

-If the front passenger airbag activation/deactivation system is faulty, child seats must not be fitted to the front seat.
+In the event that the front passenger airbag activation/deactivation system is faulty, child seats must not be fitted to the front seat.